+An MLD may support TID to link mapping negotiation, except that a non-AP MLD that performs multi-link (re)setup on at least two links with an AP MLD that has set to a nonzero value the TID-To-Link Mapping Negotiation Supported subfield of MLD Capabilities field of the Multi-Link element shall support TID-to-link mapping negotiation.
+An MLD with dot11EHTBaseLineFeaturesImplementedOnly equal to true shall not set the TID-To-Link Mapping Negotiation Supported subfield of MLD Capabilities field of the Multi-Link element

+to 3.

 By default, all TIDs shall be mapped to all setup links for (#2068)both DL and UL (see 35.3.7.1.2 (Default mapping mode)).
-When both MLDs have explicitly negotiated a TID-to-link mapping by following the procedures defined in 35.3.7.1.3 (Negotiation of TID-to-link mapping), (#7060)a TID can be mapped to a link set(#2908), which is a subset of setup links, spanning from only one setup link to all the setup links, with restrictions defined in 35.3.7.1.3 (Negotiation of TID-to-link mapping).
+When a negotiated TID-to-link mapping is in effect according to the procedures defined in 35.3.7.1.3 (Negotiation of TID-to-link mapping), 35.3.7.1.4 (Mandatory TID-to-link mapping procedure), 35.3.7.1.5 (Advertised TID-to-link mapping in Beacon and Probe Response frames), and 35.3.7.1.6 (Association Procedures for TID-to-link mapping) then (#7060)a TID can be mapped to a link set(#2908), which is a subset of setup links, spanning from only one setup link to all the setup links.

 (#8237)A setup link is defined as enabled for a non-AP MLD if at least one TID is mapped to that link either in DL or in UL and is defined as disabled if no TIDs are mapped to that link both in DL and UL.
 At any point in time, a TID shall always be mapped to at least one setup link both in DL and UL, (#4051)(#6577)which means that a TID-to-link mapping change is only valid and successful if it will not result in having a single TID for which the link set is made of zero setup links. (#4050)By default, all setup links shall be enabled (see 35.3.7.1.2 (Default mapping mode)).

-(#1496)(#5365)If a link is enabled for a non-AP MLD,may be used for individually addressed frame exchange, subject to the power state of the non-AP STA operating on that link and only MSDUs or A- MSDUs with TIDs mapped to that link may be transmitted on that link between the corresponding STA and AP of the non-AP MLD and AP MLD in the direction (DL/UL) corresponding to the TID-to-link mapping.
+(#1496)(#5365)If a link is enabled for a non-AP MLD, then:

+may be used for individually addressed frame exchange, subject to the power state of the non-AP STA operating on that link

+MSDUs or AMSDUs as defined in 10.23.2 with TIDs mapped to that link may be transmitted on that link between the corresponding STA and AP of the non-AP MLD and AP MLD in the direction (DL/UL) corresponding to the TID-to-link mapping.

+The non-AP STA affiliated with the non-AP MLD and operating on the enabled link may transmit MSDUs or AMSDUs with a TID not mapped to that link to the AP operating on that link and affiliated with its associated AP MLD if the AP doesn’t include the MU EDCA Parameters Set element in the Beacon frames it transmits, or if the AP includes the MU EDCA Parameters Set element in the Beacon frames it transmits and the non-AP STA has updated its CWmin[AC], CWmax[AC], AIFSN[AC] and MUEDCATimer[AC] state variables to the values contained in the dot11MUEDCATable, for the AC of that TID and ignores operation defined in 26.2.7 (EDCA operation using MU EDCA parameters) for that TID.

 Individually addressed Management frames and Control frames may be sent on any enabled links between the corresponding STA and AP of the non-AP MLD and AP MLD (#8237)both in DL and UL.